AlessandroPerazzetta/ubuntu-snap-remove/README.md

-# ubuntu-snap-remove
-How to remove Snap from Ubuntu 22.04 LTS
+# How to remove Snap from Ubuntu 22.04 LTS